miekmesserschmidt/frow/README.md

 ====

 Frow is a python library build on top of [pymupdf](https://pymupdf.readthedocs.io/en/latest/) for manipulating pdfs.
-Frow's main goal case is to provide tools for creating and manipulating large volumes of pdfs in tertiary education.
+Frow's main goal is to provide tools for creating and manipulating large volumes of pdfs in tertiary education.

 Major features
 ----------------